Science

 Bioengineering

 Research themes include advanced imaging systems, systems and synthetic biology, biomaterials and tissue engineering.
 The advanced biomedical imaging systems are being adapted for use in space and being modified for application to earth remote sensing.
-The Institute of Biosciences and Bioengineering was established to accelerate bio-related interdisciplinary research at Rice University, foster collaborations with the Texas Medical Center, create translational research partnerships with industry, and develop exceptional research training programs
+The Synthetic Biology Institute was created to be a catalyst for research and to help translate research into technologies that benefit society.

 Sensors